CompTIA CS0-003 Practice Test

 C. Mean time to detect

-Mean Time to Detect (MTTD) is a key performance indicator (KPI) that measures the average time it takes to identify a security threat after it has entered the environment.
-It reflects how quickly your security operations team or tools can spot malicious activity.
+Mean Time to Detect (MTTD) is a standard cybersecurity metric that measures the average time taken to identify a security threat from the moment it begins.

 Which Of the following techniques would be best to provide the necessary assurance for embedded software that drives centrifugal pumps at a power Plant?